WChen1996/recipe/README.md

-# web application for plan management in NEU Info7255
+# NEU Info7255 plan management Restful Service
-## function
+## Function
-◦Rest API that can handle any structured data in Json
+- Rest API that can handle any structured data in Json

-◦Rest API with support for crud operations, including merge support, cascaded delete
+- Rest API with support for crud operations, including merge support, cascaded delete

-◦Rest API with support for validation
+- Rest API with support for validation

-◦Json Schema describing the data model for the use case
+- Json Schema describing the data model for the use case

-◦Advanced semantics with rest API operations such as update if not changed
+- Advanced semantics with rest API operations such as update if not changed(etag)

-◦Storage of data in key/value store in redis and indexing in Elastic
+- Storage of data in key/value store in redis and indexing in Elastic with

-◦Search with parent/child using Elastic
+- Search with parent/child using Elastic

-◦Queue implementation with RabbitMQ
+- Queue implementation for indexing operation with RabbitMQ

-◦Parent-Child indexing
+- Parent-Child indexing

-◦Security using JWT With RSA
+- Security using JWT With RSA

 ## Installation
 - Redis,Elastic,RabbitMQ installation requried